InkWhale-net/contracts/inkwhale_contract/docs/technical_doc.md

 #### LP Pool Contract

 It is the contract for LP pool of a token pair (staking and earning tokens).
-User will stake one token and get reward by mutipilier earning tokens/day during a specific duration of the pool and can unstake with a fee by WAL token.
-Owner of the pool can top up or withdraw reward in the pool.
+User will stake one token and get rewards of mutipilier earning tokens/day during a specific duration of the pool and can unstake with a fee by WAL token.
+Owner of the pool can top up or withdraw rewards in the pool.

-Its main data is described in the generic_pool_contract::data::Data struct, the common struct used for staking/lp/nft pool as mentioned in the pool contract with some below notes:
+Its main data is described in the generic_pool_contract::data::Data struct, the common struct used for staking/lp/nft pool as mentioned in the Pool Contract with some below notes:

 ```
-staking_contract_address: the addres of earning token
+staking_contract_address: the address of staking token
-psp22_contract_address: the address of staking token
+psp22_contract_address: the address of earning token
-wal_contract: WAL token address
 multiplier: number of earning tokens per day
 ```